burkeholland/blog/content/posts/codespaces-dotfiles.md

 ## What's a dotfile?

 A "dotfile" is any configuration files that start with a dot.
 You can view your dotfiles by going to your home directory on your machine (`cd ~`) and running `ls -al`.
-For instance, the `.zshrc` file allows you tweak how your shell (terminal) looks and works.
+For instance, the ".zshrc" file allows you to tweak how your shell (terminal) looks and works.
 Behold, the glory of my terminal in Codespaces - powered by my .zshrc file...

 ![codespaces terminal running zsh](/media/terminal-glory.jpg)

-For this post, we're only going to focus on the `.zshrc` file as that's where all of my terminal configuration can be found.
+For this post, we're only going to focus on the ".zshrc" file as that's where all of my terminal configuration can be found.
 But this post isn't about oh-my-zsh and how it's the best shell and that's not up for debate.
 This process will work for any dotfiles.

 People like things that come in steps, so here you go...